jakepatock/DL_final_project/README.md

-four hybrid models using said advancements were benchmarked on a simple image classification task using Imagenette, a smaller 10-class subset of the ImageNet dataset containing approximately 10,000 images, chosen due to computational constraints [21].
+four hybrid models using said advancements were benchmarked on a simple image classification task using Imagenette, a smaller 10-class subset of the ImageNet dataset containing approximately 10,000 images, chosen due to computational constraints.
 The ViTs were evaluated using the macro average precision (MAP) metric in relation to the MAP score of the original transformer architecture.
 The best model (Hybrid 2 using GLUs, rotary